HR Business Partner

 If you would like to proceed with us, we will provide you with a fixed fee quotation for agreement.

-A detailed review of your papers and advice on the merits of the claim against you (who is most likely to win?), the quantum (how much might the Claimant get?) and tactics (how are we going to tackle this?).
+A preliminary review of your papers and advice on the merits of the claim against you (who is most likely to win?), the quantum (how much might the Claimant get?) and tactics (how are we going to tackle this?).

 |EMPLOYMENT TRIBUNAL STAGE|